shipshapecode/website-nuxt/content/blog/posts/2022-08-24-whats-platform-developer.md

 During interviews must understand the company culutre and what tools will actually be used and accepted across the organization before starting on work

+# Proposing a new solution

+It's often best to at some point document the why, what what and minimal changes to get a new featre/tooling across the goal post.

 # Parallel Fields

 - Software Engineer